SakurasoftLtd/MSAlertController/README.md

 The above code might look daunting, but once we break it down it's very simple.

- 1. First, we declare an empty instance of PMGAlertView.
+ 1. First, we declare an empty instance of MSAlertController.
  2. Next, we declare all of the components we want to use in our alert, in the case of the above example we want a title, body, checkbox and 3 buttons.
 Each component has an initialiser that grabs all the required information for that component to work, details on these can be found in the breakdown of each component below.
  3. After that, a constraint map should be applied to each component.
 A constraint map is just an easy way of specifying the spacing around each component.
 This example adds padding of 16pts on all sides and between each component.
 Notice how title and body components don't get a specified height, this is automatically calculated and should be excluded.
 All other components will need a specified height, though.
  4. Set the alert's `components` property to an array containing all the components.